-Starbucks Will 'Give People The Key' To Restroom Regardless Of Purchase
+Starbucks Will 'Give People The Key' To Bathroom Regardless Of Purchase

 "We don't want to become a public bathroom, but we're going to make the right decision 100 percent of the time and give people the key," Schultz said at the Atlantic Council in Washington, D.C.
 "Because we don't want anyone at Starbucks to feel as if we are not giving access to you to the bathroom because you are 'less than.'
 We want you to be 'more than.' "

-Business partners Donte Robinson and Rashon Nelson, both 23, were arrested on April 12 as they sat in a Philadelphia Starbucks after not buying anything and asking to use the restroom.
+Two black men, business partners Donte Robinson and Rashon Nelson, both 23, were arrested on April 12 as they sat in a Philadelphia Starbucks after not buying anything and asking to use the restroom.

-The new policy comes on the heels of the uproar over the arrest of two black men at a Philadelphia location of the coffee chain, who were waiting for a business associate and had not made a purchase.

 The store manager called the police after asking them to leave — a "terrible decision," Schultz said.